alikariminik/Milestone-Project-One/README.md

 (brown color) As it was important that my website had a warm feel which would reflect the experience of being at the restaurant, I felt that greys and blacks were too cool toned to fit within my design.
 I therefore opted to offset my yellow background and images with a chocolatey brown.

 I have used several images throuhgout my website, which really pop against these colours and are very effective.
-I have sources these images from the following sites:
+I browsed the content on the following sites:
 * Pexels
 * Unsplash
 * StockVault

-* Pixabay
-* PicJumbo
-* FreeImages
-* PikWizard
-* Stocksnap
-* RawPixel
+Exact links to the specific images can be found below in the 'Credit' section.

 ## User Experience (UX)
 When beginning to think about what a website for a restaurant would require, I began by thinking about the business needs and the customer / user needs.